Ohsawa-Takegoshi extension theorem for compact K\"ahler manifolds and applications: Proof of Theorem

-The proof of the claim combines a regularization process (since $b_{m}$ is only $C^1$) and a standard $L^2$-estimate.
+for some uniform constant $C >0$.
+The proof of the claim combines the estimates in \cite{GZ15a} and \cite{Yi12}.
 We postpone the proof of the claim in Lemma \ref{L2estimateoptimal} and first finish the proof of the theorem.